 A hot summer day isn’t the best time to use the oven, which pushes more heat into your home.
 If you can, saving tasks like laundry and running the dishwasher for night time when the outside air temperature goes down.
 Air-drying your dishes and running the washing machine on the cold setting will also help keep energy costs down.
 You should also unplug electronics and appliances when they’re not in use.
 Otherwise, they silently consume energy while generating unwanted heat.

 While energy costs typically rise in summer, there’s many things you can do to get the most out of your HVAC unit without paying a high price.
-Anytime HVAC offers expert cooling services to the Atlanta area, including annual maintenance, new system installs, and repairs.
+Anytime Heating, Cooling and Plumbing offers expert cooling services to the Atlanta area, including annual maintenance, new system installs, and repairs.
 Contact us or call 770-504-5881 today to schedule maintenance or learn more about energy-saving options like smart thermostats.